uditsaxena/Insight_DEF/readme.md

 If no output file is specified, then an default output.csv file is generated with the output in csv, row-wise format.

 #Notation:
-A Sudoku puzzle is a grid of 81 squares; the majority of enthusiasts label the columns 1-9, the rows A-I, and call a collection of nine squares (column, row, or box) a unit and the squares that share a unit the peers.
+A Sudoku puzzle is a grid of 81 squares; label the columns 1-9, the rows A-I, and call a collection of nine squares (column, row, or box) a unit and the squares that share a unit the peers.
 A puzzle leaves some squares blank and fills others with digits.

 for example: